No surprise: the need for employee mental health support remains a top priority for employers in 2023.

 Ways to improve employee mental health by helping tobacco users quit

 The EX Program helps tobacco users build resilience through live chat coaching with expert quit-tobacco specialists.
-Participants also gain 24/7 peer support from our active EX Community, personalized texts and emails, up to 8 weeks of quit medication delivered right to their home, and more.
+Participants also gain 24/7 peer support from our active online EX Community, personalized texts and emails, up to 8 weeks of quit medication delivered right to their home, and more.

-Schedule a time today to see our demo to know how you can offer a proven, quit-tobacco program that helps people live lives free from smoking, vaping and nicotine.
+Schedule a time today to see our demo to know how you can offer a proven, quit-tobacco program that helps people live lives free from smoking, vaping, and nicotine.